-To test the maximum supported limit of 384 VMs by Microsoft Hyper-V, we set up an IBM System x3850 X5 server with the following components:
+To test the maximum supported limit of 64 VMs per node in a 2-node x3850 X5 cluster by Microsoft Hyper-V, we set up two IBM x3850 X5 servers, each using the following configuration:

-- Four Intel Xeon 8-core processors

-- 64 8GB Samsung DIMMs for a total of 512GB memory

-- Two 146GB HDDs in RAID-1 for the OS

-- One Emulex LP12002 8Gb dual-port HBA

-- One Broadcom 5709 Dual-Port NIC

-- One Intel PRO/1000 PT Dual-port NIC

-- One DS5300 dual storage controller with 4GB battery-backed cache

-- Four EXP810s with 16 300GB HDDs each for a total of 64 disk drives to host the VMs
+- Four Intel Xeon 8-core processors - 48 4GB Samsung DIMMs for a total of 192 GB memory - Two 146GB HDDs in RAID-1 for the operating system - One Emulex LP12002 8Gb dual-port HBA - One Broadcom 5709 Dual-Port NIC - One Intel PRO/1000 PT Dual-port NIC - One DS5300 dual storage controller with 4GB battery-backed cache - Four EXP810s with 16 300GB HDDs each for a total of 64 HDDs to host the VMs

-Virtual machine hardware and software profiles were created using System Center Virtual Machine Manager (SCVMM) 2008 R2.
-This tool allows the administrator to set a predefined memory size, network assignments, processors, and hard disk in the hardware profile, and Active Directory membership, default password, and license key in the software profile.
-These profiles were paired with a sysprep'd virtual machine stored in the library to create the 384 virtual machines.
+Using System Center Virtual Machine Manager (SCVMM) 2008 R2 virtual machine hardware and software profiles were created.
+SCVMM allows the administrator to set predefined memory size, network assignments, processors, and hard disk in the hardware profile, and Active Directory membership, default password, and license key in the software profile.
+These profiles were paired with a sysprep'd virtual machine stored in the library to create the 64 virtual machines.